Smart Restart - Fall 2020

 July 30, 2020

-Wenatchee School District Board of Directors approved Superintedent Gordon's reccomendation to start the school year online during a special meeting July 29th.
-The District will implement a two-stage approach to returning to the classroom starting with online and transitioning to hybrid when contditions allow.
+Wenatchee School District Board of Directors approved Superintendent Gordon's recommendation to start the school year online during a special meeting July 29th.
+The District will implement a two-stage approach to returning to the classroom starting with online and transitioning to hybrid when conditions allow.

 Watch the meeting